RiccardoCozzi96/PWP_project/README.md

 ## CONFIG

-Set the variables in config.json file such that they point to the minizinc and z3 executables.
+Set the variables in config.json file to point to the minizinc and z3 executables.
 Once finished, the config.json file should look like this:

 #### With executable paths